Nurse Call Systems’ Unique Requirements

 Nurse call and emergency call systems have a demanding set of requirements.
 These systems need to perform at the highest level of reliability in complex and adverse environments.
 As technologies advance, the devices and systems they operate over need to be assessed and tested for proper functionality under difficult circumstances.

-UL Healthcare and Life Sciences has dedicated itself patient safety.
-Where nurse call and emergency systems and there unique requirements are concerned, UL saw the opportunity to author a set of standards to specifically address these demands.
+UL’s Healthcare and Life Sciences division is dedicated to patient safety.
+Where nurse call and emergency systems and there unique requirements are concerned, Underwriters Laboratories, our nonprofit affiliate, saw the opportunity to author a set of Standards to specifically address these demands.